-These projects are all funded by a WIFA Grant and Loan.
+These projects are all funded by a WIFA and USDA Grant and Loan.

-Note 6.
+Note 5.
 Operating Leases

-The District has a non-cancelable operating lease for the use of office facilities.
+The District has an operating lease for the use of office facilities.
 The lease generally contains a renewal option and requires the District to pay for certain executory costs such as taxes, maintenance, and insurance.
-Rental expense for the lease consisted of \$14,400 for the year ended June 30, 2019.
+Early cancellation may occur with 90 days written notice and three months paid rent as penalty.
+Rental expense for the lease consisted of \$14,500 for the year ended June 30, 2021.
 Future minimum lease payments on the operating lease for the next five years are: